Skip to Content

 Caregiving can easily slip into an all-consuming lifestyle.
 Keeping up with hobbies that one has is a way to have a break and have some enjoyment in doing things that they love.

-It fills their cup so they can continue to be happy and therefore better a caregiver.
+It fills their cup so they can continue to be happy and, therefore, a better caregiver.

 Think about the hobbies they may have or try to strike up a conversation to find out.